Today’s theme is Italian-style appetizers, all easy, all prepared in advance, all kept ready in the fridge for

 Occasional attention: 20 minutes for peppers, 15 minutes for bread

 - 1 onion, sliced in 1” lengths

 - 2 red peppers (not yellow, not orange), cut in thin 1” lengths

 - 2 garlic cloves, minced

 - 1 tablespoon capers (or more)

 - 1 loaf crusty bread, about 2 inches in diameter (or larger if small loaf not available)

 - Cream cheese, low-fat Neufchatel works great

 CROSTINI Meanwhile, slice the loaf 1/4-inch thick, then again (if needed) to make pieces two or three bites big.
 Mist both sides with olive oil and place on baking sheet.
-Bake 350F/175C until lightly toasted, about 15 minutes.
+Bake 350F/175C until lightly toasted, about 5 minutes, turning once.
 Let cool and transfer to freezer bag.
 If making ahead of time, store in the freezer until ready to serve.
 I get 36 thin slices from a demi French loaf from Trader Joe's.

-TO SERVE To serve, spread the Crostini with cream cheese, then top with a little red pepper mixture.
-Sprinkle with chopped parsley.
+TO SERVE To serve, spread the Crostini with cream cheese, then top with a little red pepper mixture and a parsley leaf.
+Serve within an hour.

 © Copyright 2003, 2007 (online) & 2015 Kitchen Parade